mtclark0518/project-1/README.txt

 Players hit as many targets as possible during a set interval or "round".

 Targets will generate randomly && move around the game field && vanish if not hit by player within a certain interval

+Scores are kept and after both players get turn the winner is posted via an alert popup